ColinAnthony/nicd_Ig_pipeline/README.md

  ## Step 1
  * makes the required folders
  * moves all fastq.gz files to the target folders
+    * removes existing output if it is present (merged fastq, fasta and dereplicated fasta files)
     * runs gzip on all fastq files if they are not already gzip'd to save space
  * runs PEAR an all raw files to merge forward and reverse reads, with quality and length filters
  * converts all merged files from fastq to fasta
  * removes unmerged files to save space